poems4u/poems4u/content/poems/posts/thehugpost/Thehug.md .md

 In the aftermath of the embrace—— <br>
 In the broadening of the seperation between the one going <br>
 Coming Down <br>
-And the One perhaps in that place away from places—— <br>
+And the One remaining in that place away from places—— <br>

-The increasing distsance between two hearts <br>
+The increasing distance between two hearts <br>
 Is not negative, <br>

 Empty,